 District systems and building level meters are required to comply without consideration to feasibility.
 For other heat networks, the requirement is subject to meters or heat cost allocators being determined as viable for installation, and being installed.
 Once installed, the heat supplier must ensure that the bills and billing information for the consumption of heating, cooling and hot water are accurate, based on actual consumption and compliant with the regulations.
 If heat meters are already installed, the requirement to maintain and use these to recharge remains.

-Long awaited changes to these regulations have come into force today, 27th November 2020, which will see the requirement for many heat suppliers to undertake cost effectiveness evaluations for the installation of heat meters by 27th November 2021.
+From 2020, the requirement for many heat suppliers to undertake cost effectiveness evaluations for the mandatory installation of heat meters was introduced.

-Those in the exempt class, as the name suggests, will be exempt from installing heat meters and undertaking the cost effectiveness evaluation.
+Those in the exempt class, as the name suggests, are exempt from installing heat meters and undertaking the cost effectiveness evaluation.
 Included in the exemptions are the following:

 - Buildings with communal systems where heating/cooling is distributed by a means other than water (for example split unit and VRF systems which use refrigerant).